 Steel fences, on the other hand, require more attention to prevent rust and corrosion.
 Galvanization, a process of coating steel with zinc, provides a protective barrier against the elements.
 However, even galvanized steel can eventually rust, particularly in areas with high humidity or salt exposure.
 According to the American Galvanizers Association, galvanized steel can last anywhere from 35 to 75 years, depending on the thickness of the zinc coating and the environmental conditions.
 Regular inspections and touch-up painting can extend the lifespan of steel fences, but these activities add to the overall maintenance cost.

-Aesthetics and Style Options: Enhancing Curb Appeal
+Aesthetics and Style Options

 Both aluminum and steel fencing offer a wide range of aesthetic options to complement any architectural style.
 Aluminum fences are often associated with modern designs, featuring clean lines and minimalist finishes.
 Powder coating, a process of applying a dry, free-flowing powder to the metal surface, provides a durable and attractive finish in a variety of colors.